dell/csm-docs/content/docs/authorization/cli.md

 ##### Optional Flags
 ```
   -h, --help       Help for delete
+  -a, --approvesdc    To allow/deny SDC approval requests (default true | This flag is only applicable to PowerFlex.
+This flag will Approve/Deny  a tenant's SDC request)
       --insecure   Skip certificate validation of the CSM Authorization Proxy Server
 ```